James0199/TextopolyAgain/README.md

 ## Description

 Over a year ago, I made a text-only clone of Monopoly in Python.
+(Textopoly)
 After my fellow developer friend Patel (patelheet30) found out about it,
 seeing how horribly written it is, challenged me to rewrite it better.
 I felt that my Python skills have improved a lot since then, I accepted the challenge.